David Goldbloom

-David Goldbloom (born 1953) is a Canadian psychiatrist, Professor Emeritus of Psychiatry at the University of Toronto, author, lecturer and mental health advocate.
+David Goldbloom (born 1953) is a retired Canadian psychiatrist, Professor Emeritus of Psychiatry at the University of Toronto, author, lecturer and mental health advocate.
 He most recently served from 2003-2022 as the Senior Medical Advisor of the Centre for Addiction and Mental Health (CAMH) and a psychiatric consultant.
 He has provided over many years lectures to students, colleagues, and the general public.
 Goldbloom has received various awards and recognition for his work in Psychiatry and is an honorary member of The College of Family Physicians of Canada.

 Early life and education

 Goldbloom is the son of Ruth Goldbloom and Richard Goldbloom, born in Montreal in 1953 and raised in Quebec and Nova Scotia.
 He was educated at St. George's School and Lower Canada College in Montreal, the Halifax Grammar School in Halifax, and Neuchâtel Junior College in Switzerland.
 He attended Harvard University and obtained an honours undergraduate degree, majoring in Government.
 He later entered the University of Oxford as a Rhodes Scholar and completed an M.A. in Physiological Sciences.
 He then went on to train and study medicine and psychiatry at McGill University earning his MD and his specialist certificate in psychiatry.
 He completed 3 years as a Medical Research Council Centennial Fellow in the Program for Eating Disorders at The Toronto Hospital.